smousavi05/Seismic-Features-For-Machine-Learning/README.md

 # Feature_Extraction-
 =====================

+## Repository's Description
-This repository contains routins for extracting features from seismograms for machine learning presented in:
+This repository contains a collection of codes used for extracting features from continuous seismic signals presented in:

 Mousavi, S. M., S. P. Horton, C. A. Langston, B. Samei (2016).
 Seismic Features and Automatic Discrimination of Deep and Shallow Induced-Microearthquakes Using Neural Network and Logistic Regression,